 Open Theism teaches that God does not know the future exhaustively.
 That God cannot know what choices humanity will make in the future and has to wait until they act before knowing the action.
 This is primarily because the future does not yet exist.
 So how could God know it?
 This is a teaching that limits the omniscience of God and makes him fallible in his dealings with humanity.
 It is possible for him to direct us in a certain way but later find that, due to the actions of others, his guidance was flawed.
 This is sometimes identified as Arminianism, but it is not.

 Sovereignty and Free Will in Calvinism, from an Arminian Perspective

 As mentioned above, sovereignty for the Calvinist involves determinism.
-Nothing happens in all of creation apart from the decree of God.
-Every event in the natural world as well as every action of man happens at God’s direction.
+Nothing happens in all of the creation apart from the decree of God.
+Every event in the natural world, as well as every action of man, happens at God’s direction.
 So where does human free will fit into this?
 Calvinists advocate what they call compatibilist free will, or free will that is compatible with determinism.
-What this says is that God has made me is such a way that I freely choose to do what he wants me to do.
+What this says is that God has made me in such a way that I freely choose to do what he wants me to do.
 Although, since I could not choose otherwise, this hardly seems like free will.